surabhigr/data-science/README.md

 A data science task consists of deployment instructions, analytics, data-metrics and more!

 **Note:**  Please go through sub-directories to see numbers and graphs!
+Apologies that I followed curiosity about git and not created PDF.

 ### Aspects Covered:
   - Trends